How much is a lot of data ?

 We’ve talked about prepaid plans with a lot of data for either your phone or your tablet / mobile broadband dongle on this table.
 The overlap between them is called ‘Hotspotting’.
 Hotspotting is a facility offered by most smartphones, which allows you to turn them into a mobile router.
 For the non-technical, that means you select a menu item on your phone, enable it and you can connect your laptop to the internet using your phone’s data connection.
 If you have a lot of data in your plan, this is fine.
 It’s especially fine if you’re technically adept.
 If you’re neither of those things, this facility is something to be careful of.
 Laptops use a lot more data than phones (usually).

 We’re talking prepaid plans on this page, which means fear of overage is dramatically reduced.
 But be careful.
-If you have credit on your account AND you use your entire allowance, you will be charged extra for the data you use.
+We recommend checking what happens when you go over your data limit.
+Some plans will charge you extra, others will slow your 4G speeds to 1.5Mbps.
 We advise only recharging by the value of the plan you want to recharge.
 Or, use a bolt on.

 If you run out of data before the end of your month on your prepaid plan, every phone company will allow you to add more data mid month.
 This is something to avoid if you can.
 Whenever possible, figure out what data you need that’s more expensive than the data plan.